A Filthy Dirty Rumour

 DARK FOREST THEATRE PRESENTS

-A tale of repressed love and the power of a rumour.
+A tale of the power of a lie

 'A powerful piece of theatre which is terrifically written and performed.'